withastro/docs/src/pages/en/guides/cms/storyblok.md

 It also adds the `storyblokEditable` directive to the parent element which will allow us to edit the blog post list in Storyblok.

 Finally, add your components to the `components` property of the `astro.config.mjs` file.
-The key is the name of the blok in Storyblok and the value is the component path to the component.
+The key is the name of the blok in Storyblok and the value is the path to the component.

 ```js title="astro.config.mjs" ins={15-17}
 import { defineConfig } from 'astro/config';